bhuisumanta/laravel-world/readme.md

 # Laravel World Database

-This package focused on World Countries, Regions, and Cities database with locale support for Laravel.
+This package focused on World Countries, Regions, and Cities database with locale support for Laravel/Lumen.

 ## Conceptions